 The good news about the cost of infertility tests is that the prices you get from a prospective clinic will not necessarily reflect your actual cost.
 Everything will come down to your insurance coverage.
 We at RMA strongly recommend that you talk to your insurance carrier and get clarity on the exact extent of your coverage.
 Here are a few points you need to cover with regard to infertility testing:

 - What are the exact details of your coverage?

 - Is ultrasound imaging covered?

-- Are there any medical criteria to be met before approval for testing or treatment?
+- Are any medical criteria to be met before approval for testing or treatment?

-Have a look at our article on the cost of fertility treatment for more specific pricing information.
-There’s a lot of useful information on the RESOLVE state fertility scorecard, options for fertility financing, and tips on how to evaluate the cost/quality ratio of your intended clinic.
+Look at our article on the cost of fertility treatment for more specific pricing information.
+There’s a lot of helpful information on the RESOLVE state fertility scorecard, options for fertility financing, and tips on evaluating your intended clinic’s cost/quality ratio.

-We at RMA strive towards our goal of making the path to parenthood ever safer and more successful.
+We at RMA strive to make the path to parenthood ever safer and more successful.
 We do this through our investment in research, resources, staff, and advanced technologies that lead the way in the field of reproductive medicine.

 Living, joyful evidence of our success is the 40,000 babies born to loving families across the US and abroad.
 If you’d like to find out more, and discuss your fertility options with us, just get in touch through our online contact form.